 For an estimate of the cost of a college education at Providence, please visit or Net Price Calculator.

 Refund Policy; Requirements for Withdrawal; Return of Federal Financial Aid

-Information about our policies regarding early withdrawal from attendance, tuition refunds and the return of Federal Financial Aid information can be found in the Financial Aid section of our current course catalog.
+For information about our policies regarding early withdrawal from attendance, tuition refunds and the return of Federal Financial Aid Please refer to our Registrar’s Page to view the current Academic Catalog.

 Information about textbooks can be found on the registration page of Populi for all current students.

 Complete information about all of the educational programs offered by Providence can be found in the concentrations section of our web site.

 Transfer of Credit Policies and Articulation Agreements

 Accreditation, Approval, and Licensure of Institution and Programs